ARMmbed/mbed-os-5-docs/docs/contributing/thread_safety.md

 ### Considerations when porting

-Porting new platforms to mbed OS 5 is nearly the same as it is in mbed 2.
+Porting new platforms to Mbed OS 5 is nearly the same as it is in Mbed 2.
 In general, drivers that operate below the C HAL layer don't need synchronization mechansims because this is already provided at a higher level.
-The only exceptions to this are the functions ``port_read``, ``port_write``, ``gpio_read`` and ``gpio_write``, which are expected to use processor-specific ``set`` and ``clear`` registers rather than performing a read-modify-write sequence.
+The only exceptions to this are the functions `port_read`, `port_write`, `gpio_read` and `gpio_write`, which are expected to use processor-specific `set` and `clear` registers rather than performing a read-modify-write sequence.
 See an example of this [here](https://github.com/mbedmicro/mbed/blob/52e93aebd083b679a8fe7b0e47039f138fa8c224/hal/targets/hal/TARGET_Freescale/TARGET_KSDK2_MCUS/TARGET_K64F/drivers/fsl_gpio.h#L135).

 ### Further reading